 Interest Expense, Net.
-Interest expense increased \$2.4 million to \$4.4 million in the first quarter of 2018 from \$2.0 million in the prior year.
-The increase in interest expense primarily reflects increased borrowings primarily to fund acquisitions and increased working capital needs in the first quarter of 2018.
+Interest expense increased \$4.3 million to \$6.3 million in the second quarter of 2018 from \$2.0 million in the prior year.
+For the first six months of 2018, interest expense increased \$6.6 million to \$10.6 million from \$4.0 million in the prior year period.
+The increase in interest expense reflects increased borrowings primarily to fund acquisitions and increased working capital needs in the second quarter and first six months of 2018.

 Income Taxes.
-For the first quarter of 2018, the effective tax rate was 19.6% compared to 20.2% in the comparable 2017 period.
-The effective tax rate for the periods presented includes the impact of the recognition of excess tax benefits on share-based compensation of \$2.1 million and \$3.7 million that were recorded as a reduction to income tax expense upon realization in the first quarter of 2018 and 2017, respectively.
-Exclusive of the impact relating to the share-based payment awards in the first three months of 2018 and any additional impact in the remainder of 2018, we anticipate our full year 2018 effective tax rate to be approximately 25%.
+For the second quarter of 2018, the effective tax rate was 25.5% compared to 32.9% in the comparable 2017 period.
+For the first half of 2018, the effective tax rate was 22.9% compared to 27.7% for the prior year period.
+The effective tax rate for the periods presented includes the impact of the recognition of excess tax benefits on share-based compensation of \$0.1 million and \$0.9 million in the second quarter of 2018 and 2017, respectively, and \$2.2 million and \$4.6 million for the first six months of 2018 and 2017, respectively, that were recorded as a reduction to income tax expense upon realization.
+Exclusive of the impact relating to the share-based payment awards in the first six months of 2018 and any additional impact in the remainder of 2018, we anticipate our full year 2018 effective tax rate to be between 25% and 26%.